-- As part of the overall program to identify impacts from historical operations, the DAF is 27 - also currently investigating potential effects related to chemicals known as per- and 28 - polyfluoroalkyl substances (i.e., PFAS).
-This family of chemicals was developed in the 29 - and include the chemicals perfluorooctane sulfonate (PFOS) 30 - perfluorooctanaoic acid (PFOA).
-While PFOS was used in stain- and water-resistant 31 - products, PFOA was used for protective coatings.
-PFASs have been used in many 32 - industrial and consumer products since the 1950s.
-Although aqueous film forming foam 33 - (AFFF) containing PFAS (i.e., PFOS and/or PFOA) was developed and deployed by the 34 - Navy in the early 1960s, AFFFs have been used at U.S. airports, municipal fire stations 35 - and airports, petroleum facilities, and other industries to effectively extinguish 36 - hydrocarbon-based fires.
-37 - The history of AFFFs placed on the Qualified Product List indicates that multiple AFFFs 38 - were available for use between the 1970s and 1990s, when firefighters on military bases 39 - regularly trained with AFFF.
-Due to the uncontained nature of AFFF use during 40 - emergencies and firefighter training, perfluoroalkyl carboxylates, sulfonates (PFSAs), and 41 - precursors that degrade to these compounds, along with other AFFF constituents (e.g., 42 - hydrocarbon surfactants) and co-contaminants (e.g., petroleum hydrocarbons and 43
+As part of the overall program to identify impacts from historical operations, the DAF is also currently investigating potential effects related to chemicals known as per- and polyfluoroalkyl substances (i.e., PFAS).
+This family of chemicals was developed in the perfluorooctane 1940s and include the chemicals sulfonate (PFOS) perfluorooctanaoic acid (PFOA).
+While PFOS was used in stain- and water-resistant products, PFOA was used for protective coatings.
+PFASs have been used in many industrial and consumer products since the 1950s.
+Although aqueous film forming foam (AFFF) containing PFAS (i.e., PFOS and/or PFOA) was developed and deployed by the Navy in the early 1960s, AFFFs have been used at U.S. airports, municipal fire stations and airports, petroleum facilities, and other industries to effectively extinguish hydrocarbon-based fires.

+The history of AFFFs placed on the Qualified Product List indicates that multiple AFFFs were available for use between the 1970s and 1990s, when firefighters on military bases regularly trained with AFFF.
+Due to the uncontained nature of AFFF use during emergencies and firefighter training, perfluoroalkyl carboxylates, sulfonates (PFSAs), and precursors that degrade to these compounds, along with other AFFF constituents (e.g., hydrocarbon surfactants) and co-contaminants (e.g., petroleum hydrocarbons and chlorinated solvents) have contaminated surrounding soils, sediment, surface water, and ground water.
+Note: PFAS are in numerous consumer goods and AFFF is only one of many products that has been produced.
+Additionally, both installations have AFFF as part of legacy systems, but these systems are currently being renovated to remove all AFFF.

-- chlorinated solvents) have contaminated surrounding soils, sediment, surface water, and - 2 ground water.
-Note: PFAS are in numerous consumer goods and AFFF is only one of - many products that has been produced. - In May 2016, the EPA Office of Water issued lifetime drinking water Health Advisory (HA) - 5 values for PFOS and PFOA: 0.07 μg/L for each constituent; however, when these two - 6 chemicals co-occur in a drinking water source, a conservative and health protective - 7 approach is recommended that compares the sum of the concentrations (PFOS + PFOA) - 8 to the HA value (0.07 μg/L).
-HA values are not legally enforceable federal standards and - 9 are subject to change as new information becomes available. - Although EPA has not established HA values for PFAS in soil, the DAF calculated a - residential screening level of 1.26 milligrams per kilogram for PFOS and PFOA in soil. - 12 EPA has also derived Tap Water Regional Screening Level (RSL) values for - perfluorobutanesulfonic acid (PFBS) for which there is a Tier 2 toxicity value of 40 μg/L - 14 (DAF, 2019a).
+In May 2016, the EPA Office of Water issued lifetime drinking water Health Advisory (HA) values for PFOS and PFOA: 0.07 μ g/L for each constituent; however, when these two chemicals co-occur in a drinking water source, a conservative and health protective approach is recommended that compares the sum of the concentrations (PFOS + PFOA)

+to the HA value (0.07 μ g/L).
+HA values are not legally enforceable federal standards and are subject to change as new information becomes available.

+Although EPA has not established HA values for PFAS in soil, the DAF calculated a residential screening level of 1.26 milligrams per kilogram for PFOS and PFOA in soil.
+EPA has also derived Tap Water Regional Screening Level (RSL) values for perfluorobutanesulfonic acid (PFBS) for which there is a Tier 2 toxicity value of 40 μ g/L (DAF, 2019a).

-- 16 The ROI for hazardous materials and hazardous and solid wastes is defined as the - installation boundaries where hazardous materials are used, and hazardous and solid - wastes generated.
-The ROI includes on-base contamination (ERP) areas as well as any - off-base areas potentially impacted by this contamination.
-Finally, the ROI includes off- - 20 base landfills where solid wastes are disposed of.
+The ROI for hazardous materials and hazardous and solid wastes is defined as the installation boundaries where hazardous materials are used, and hazardous and solid wastes generated.
+The ROI includes on-base contamination (ERP) areas as well as any off-base areas potentially impacted by this contamination.
+Finally, the ROI includes off-base landfills where solid wastes are disposed of.

-- 23 Dyess AFB has implemented a comprehensive hazardous materials management - 24 process, including the use of a HAZMART described above (Building 7004), to effectively - 25 manage hazardous materials.
-Dyess AFB has also implemented various procedures, - such as the Hazardous Material Planning and Emergency Response Plan (One Plan). - 27 The concept of the One Plan involves consolidating requirements in multiple plans - 28 (including a petroleum SPCC) to facilitate and streamline emergency response efforts in - case of an unintended release of hazardous materials or petroleum products (DAF, 2018).
+Dyess AFB has implemented a comprehensive hazardous materials management process, including the use of a HAZMART described above (Building 7004), to effectively manage hazardous materials.
+Dyess AFB has also implemented various procedures, such as the Hazardous Material Planning and Emergency Response Plan (One Plan).
+The concept of the One Plan involves consolidating requirements in multiple plans (including a petroleum SPCC) to facilitate and streamline emergency response efforts in case of an unintended release of hazardous materials or petroleum products (DAF, 2018).